Yuankai619/LLM-Generated-web-and-Playwright-E2E-Testing/README.md

-# playwright-LLM-prompt-test
+# LLM-Generated-web-and-Playwright-E2E-Testing

-This repository tests LLM-generated code with story-based prompts specifying UI, interaction, and functionality.
-Results are manually validated, then Playwright scripts are created for automated testing.
-Prompts also guide LLMs to generate Playwright test scripts.
+## Abstract

+This project is an experiment on using LLMs (ChatGPT-4, Claude) with prompts to generate HTML, CSS, and JavaScript code that meets user requirements.
+Afterward, Playwright test scripts are manually written by the experimenter, and prompts are refined until Playwright test scripts are generated that cover all user requirements.
+The results are then analyzed to assess the feasibility of using LLMs to generate pure front-end web pages and automatically generate E2E test scripts.